It’s my job to travel.

 It’s my job to travel.
 As a photographer, I’ve worked in over 140 countries and all 50 states, so I’ve spent a good portion of my life in airports, on planes, and in hotels.
 As a result, when I’m not on assignment, my wife Lisa and I consider it the ultimate luxury to navigate the world by car, while pulling our mobile home.
 We travel slowly, meeting incredible people along the way, while savoring everything around us.

 We’ve owned a couple Airstreams in the past, which were wonderful, except for the fact they were perpetually in the shop, getting repaired.
-After a few years of this, someone suggested that we check out The Bowlus Road Chief, so we went to the factory in Oxnard, met the Long family, were smitten, and immediately ordered one.
+After a few years of this, someone suggested that we check out The Bowlus Road Chief, and immediately ordered one.

 We’re thrilled that we did, as our “Mobile Cottage”, as we call it, has revolutionized the way we explore.
 Because of its monocoque design, it weighs less than half of one of our old trailers, so we pull it with our car, instead of a pick-up truck.
 We’re delighted with the artistry of its design, as well as the high level of craftsmanship in its construction.
 It’s gorgeous.

 We feel nimble and light, and the freedom that comes with a solar panel and cassette toilet cannot be underestimated.
 From needing full hook-ups in cramped RV parks, we now feel free to camp comfortably in National Parks for weeks of untethered endless hiking, skiing, and adventuring.
 We love it.